emf98/SPVMD/README.md

 **SPVDM** is a repository containing code for the best-fit calculation of stratospheric polar vortex ellipse geometries/metrics.
 This method provides complementary metrics for determining stratospheric polar vortex strength and SSW variability to those established in [*Seviour et al. 2013*](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/grl.50927).

-This repository supports a manuscript submitted to the AMS Journal of Applied Meteorology and Climatology by Fernandez, Attard, and Lang 2025 (*under review*).
+This repository supports a manuscript submitted to the AMS Journal of Applied Meteorology and Climatology by Fern&aacutendez, Lang and Attard 2025 (*under review*).

 ## Contents